A DNS cache contains entries that translate Internet domain names to IP addresses, for example matching setcronjob.com with 22.214.171.124.

-- If the cron is still fine, the IP address will be updated next day.
-To force SetCronJob refresh any DNS cache for any domain name, just Edit then Save one cronjob with that domain name.
+- If the cron is still fine, the IP address will be updated the next day.
+To force SetCronJob to refresh any DNS cache for any domain name, just Edit and then Save one cronjob with that domain name.

 If there’s something unclear, feel free to comment below, or email me.